taura/parallel-distributed-programming-code-2024/30mlp/README.md

 ```

-# Do your work
+# Your work

 * Your job is to make it run faster
 * You have to make
-  * a program for multicores, using OpenMP running on CPU
+  * a program for multicores, using OpenMP
   * a program for GPU, using either an OpenMP or a CUDA
   * a program for CPU, using SIMD
 * Optionally, you make
-  * a program for CPU, using SIMD AND muticores
+  * a program for CPU, using SIMD AND OpenMP

 # Updates are coming

-* This is going to be your next assignment you have to submit
+* This is going to be your next assignment you have to submit (due is not decided yet, but never earlier than December 7th)
 * Please anticipate more details will come later about how to submit your work and what must be included in it
-* I release this now so that you can start working on it early and have work to do on Nov 18th, the day we would normally have a class but we actually don't
+* I release this baseline code now so that you can start working on it now and have work to do on Nov 18th, the day I have to cancel the class
 * Please start working on it now (or anytime you think you are ready for it)